zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 > This tutorial uses LtMAO, specifically the explorer contexts.
 If you dont have it installed, follow the instructions [here](/core-guides/tools/LtMAO).
 {.is-info}
 ---
-Riot is slowly changing textures to tex, causing mods to break.
+Riot is slowly changing textures to tex, causing mods to break if they have outdated dds textures.
 This is a tutorial on how to fix them.

 ## 1. Find your mod in the cslol installed folder and extract the wad.
 ![ddstexwad.png](/user-pictures/fbs/ddstexwad.png)